Blog

 crohn's disease illustration

-Crohn’s disease was formally identified in 1932 by its namesake, Dr. Burrill B. Crohn, and his colleagues, as chronic inflammatory bowel disease or IBD.
-The disease affects areas of the gastrointestinal tract spanning from the mouth to the anus, causing pain, discomfort, and malnutrition.
-This overview of Crohn’s disease will inform you how to identify the disease, how to get tested, and how to get treated so you or a loved one get on track for healthier living.
+Crohn’s disease affects areas of the gastrointestinal tract spanning from the mouth to the anus, causing pain, discomfort, and malnutrition.
+In this article, we will provide an overview of Crohn’s disease, including how to identify the disease, how to get tested, and how to get treated so you or a loved one can get on track for healthier living.

 Get IVIG Copay Assistance